-A lot of other information is included on the photography course homepage, including links to other courses, both free and behind pay walls.
+A lot of other information is included on the photography course homepage, including links to other courses, both free and behind paywalls.

-8. Lynda: Practicing Photographer (Free Trial)
+9. Lynda: Practicing Photographer (Free Trial)

-If you can get to all 30 hours of the course in a month, then this is a free class, since it has a 30 day free trial on the website.
+If you can get to all 30 hours of the course in a month, then this is a free class, since it has a 30-day free trial on the website.

-It has some really fine information not covered by several of the completely free courses, such as a tutorial on meta data, HDR photography, and using filters, both on camera and in post processing.
+It has some really fine information not covered by several of the completely free courses, such as a tutorial on metadata, HDR photography, and using filters, both on camera and in post-processing.

 An engaging manner from the instructor makes these tutorials both interesting and pleasant to watch.

 A full load of materials is also included with this class, basically a workbook of the course.
 Thus, you can keep reviewing the information after completing the lessons.

 As far as the price, it is a good course.
-The price is similar to what some higher end memory cards cost, so it could be easy for some photographers to ante up.
+The price is similar to what some higher-end memory cards cost, so it could be easy for some photographers to ante up.

-10. Annie Leibovitz Master Class ($140)
+11. Annie Leibovitz Master Class ($140)

-Annie Leibovitz is a master of interesting portraiture and can be considered a modern day artist.
+Annie Leibovitz is a master of interesting portraiture and can be considered a modern-day artist.
 Two price models exist for accessing the course.

 Included with the single course are 15 videos, a class workbook with extra materials, and feedback from fellow students and Annie herself.
-Pretty cool, especially if portraits is your main focus in the art of photography.
+Pretty cool, especially if portraits are your main focus in the art of photography.

-Even if her style of portraits is not your thing, the information you can a true master is extremely valuable.
-Worth a look if you are involved in any people photography businesses.
+Even if her style of portraits is not your thing, the information is extremely valuable.
+It is worth a look if you are involved in any people photography businesses.

-11. Kelbyone: Learn Photography, Lightroom & Photoshop ($9.99/mo)
+12. Kelbyone: Learn Photography, Lightroom & Photoshop ($9.99/mo)

 For the low subscription price, about equal to a basic Adobe subscription, a huge volume of video classes are at your disposal.